SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 Getting permission to comment is a great tactic.
 It makes the stakeholder feel empowered to have the conversation and also gives you confidence that they are interested in what you have to say.

 :::greybox
-**Developer**: Would it be okay if I explain why I think we should upgrade now?
+**Developer**: Would it be OK if I explain why I think we should upgrade now?

 **Product Owner**: Sure!
 :::